-Dr. Gerstein strongly believes that treatment is most successful in a supportive, non-judgmental environment.
-She works collaboratively with each client to set and work towards personal goals.
+At Mt Kisco CBT, our clinicians strongly believe that treatment is most successful in a supportive, non-judgmental environment.
+We work collaboratively with each client to set and work towards personalized goals.
 Therapy can be short term or long term; some clients come weekly for 3 to 4 months until symptoms decrease, while others remain in therapy for longer periods of time and set new goals.

-Dr. Gerstein also has extensive experience in Dialectical Behavior Therapy (DBT); she conducts individual DBT therapy with individuals who are currently enrolled in or have already completed DBT skills group.
-She also conducts individual and family skills training sessions, when appropriate.
+Our clinicians also conduct individual DBT therapy with individuals who are currently enrolled in or have already completed DBT skills group.
+At times, we may conduct individual and family skills training sessions, when appropriate.